republik/plattform/src/components/Form/docs.md

   icon={<SearchIcon size={30} />} />
 ```

 Normally `value` should be a string.
-Even if you pass in numbers, you'll recieve strings on change by default.
+Even if you pass in numbers, you'll receive strings on change by default.

 Please note: `simulate` is for testing and documentation purposes only.
 It will not work in production environments.